-The Anaklia Development Foundation announced on August 5 that Mamuka Khazaradze and Badri Japaridze, the incumbent chairman and deputy chairman of the Consortium’s Supervisory Board, who recently announced about their plans to resign, would be replaced by “highly reputable persons from international business and professional circles.”
+The Anaklia Development Consortium announced on August 5 that Mamuka Khazaradze and Badri Japaridze, the incumbent chairman and deputy chairman of the Consortium’s Supervisory Board, who recently announced about their plans to resign, would be replaced by “highly reputable persons from international business and professional circles.”

 In a statement released yesterday, the Consortium noted that three new members have been nominated to the board: R. Michael Cowgill, President of the American Chamber of Commerce in Georgia; Ted Jonas, Senior Counsel with the international law firm Dentons; and Jean-Patrick Voisin, President of Concorde Capital.
 The nominations are expected to be approved at the Consortium’s meeting of shareholders later this month.